nixworks/public/news/2010/09/4/README.md

 ##### Cabinet formation in the Netherlands
 ### [Cabinet formation in the Netherlands; Informateur Ivo Opstelten informs Queen Beatrix that the coalition formation between the People's Party for Freedom and Democracy (VVD) and the Christian Democratic Appeal (CDA) with support from the Party for Freedom (PVV) failed, after PVV leader Geert Wilders lost his confidence in the internal stability of the CDA parliamentary group after a letter of criticism was sent by CDA negotiator Ab Klink (CDA). ](/news/2010/09/4/cabinet-formation-in-the-netherlands-informateur-ivo-opstelten-informs-queen-beatrix-that-the-coalition-formation-between-the-people-s-part.md)
-_Context: Beatrix, Cabinet formation in the Netherlands, Party for Freedom, VVD, Ivo Opstelten, Ab Klink, Geert Wilders, CDA, Informateur_
+_Context: CDA, Cabinet formation in the Netherlands, Ivo Opstelten, Geert Wilders, Ab Klink, Party for Freedom, VVD, Informateur, Beatrix_

 ## [Previous Day...](/news/2010/09/3/index.md)